ShortCircuit: AlphaZero-Driven Circuit Design: Problem Definition

 \section{Problem Definition}

-Computing the truth table of the output node $O$ of a given AIG, as shown in Section \ref{sec:background}, is straightforward, but deriving an AIG from a given truth table is not trivial.
-Even though a truth table encompasses the results for all possible input values, it does not provide sufficient structural information to derive an AIG with the corresponding output representation.
-Heuristics developed to generate a CNF, or equivalently an AIG, from a truth table generally lead to exponentially large solutions that need further refinement.
+Truth tables encompass the results for all possible input values, but do not provide sufficient structural information to derive an AIG with the corresponding output representation.
+Heuristics that generate a Boolean expression, or equivalently an AIG, from a truth table generally lead to exponentially large solutions that need further refinement.
 Consequently, solving this AIG generation problem would significantly impact digital circuit design.

 \textbf{Problem Definition:} Given a target truth table $\Target{}\in\{0,1\}^n$, construct an AIG with the minimum number of nodes, such that its output node $O$ has a truth table $T_O$ that matches $\Target{}$.